Service at Commonwealth Cemetery in Rome on 11 November.

-The annual Commonwealth Remembrance Day service takes place on Friday 11 November at the Commonwealth War Graves Commission cemetery on Via Nicola Zabaglia 50 in the Testaccio district.
+A Remembrance Day service was held on Thursday morning at the Commonwealth War Graves Commission cemetery in the Testaccio area of Rome.

-The service begins at 10.50 and will be attended by ambassadors, diplomats and military personnel from numerous nations, including the Commonwealth and African countries.
+The service was attended by ambassadors, diplomats and military personnel from numerous nations, including the Commonwealth and African countries.

 The Rome War Cemetery was the work of architect Louis de Soissons, who designed about 50 war cemeteries throughout Italy and Greece, and it contains the graves of 426 Commonwealth service people.

 Via Nicola Zabaglia, 50, 00153 Roma RM, Italy